diagrams/diagrams-doc/doc/manual.rst

 > reds    = (s darkred ||| s red) === (s pink ||| s indianred)
 > example = hsep 1 . take 4 . iterate (opacity 0.7) $ reds

-.. container:: todo

-    Update this to reflect the fact that rasterific now supports grouped opacity

-Grouped opacity can be applied using the `opacityGroup` annotation, which is currently supported only by the SVG and PGF backends.
+Grouped opacity can be applied using the `opacityGroup` annotation, which is currently supported by the `diagrams-svg`:pkg:, `diagrams-pgf`:pkg:, and (as of version 1.3.1) the `diagrams-rasterific`:pkg: backends.
 In the example to the left below, the section where the two transparent circles overlap is darker, just as if *e.g.* two circles made out of colored cellophane were overlapped.
-If this documentation was compiled with a backend that supports opacity grouping (*e.g.* SVG), then the example on the right shows two transparent circles without a darker section where they overlap---the transparency has been applied to the group of diagrams as a whole, as if it were a single piece of cellophane cut in the shape of overlapping circles.
-Otherwise (*e.g.* if this documentation was compiled with the Rasterific backend), the example on the right simply shows two opaque overlapping circles, *i.e.* the call to `opacityGroup` is ignored.
+If this documentation was compiled with a backend that supports opacity grouping (*e.g.* Rasterific or SVG), then the example on the right shows two transparent circles without a darker section where they overlap---the transparency has been applied to the group of diagrams as a whole, as if it were a single piece of cellophane cut in the shape of overlapping circles.

 .. class:: dia-lhs